 Indicates the action to be taken by VTAM when an asynchronous (OPTCD=ASY) SIMLOGON macro instruction is completed.
-The request is completed immediately, subject to delays due to possible storage shortages.
-If the Q option (described below) is used, the completion of the operation (that is, the generation of the logon request, as opposed to the SIMLOGON request itself) may occur at a much later time.
+The macro instruction is completed when the simulated logon request has been generated.
 If EXIT is specified, the RPL exit-routine is scheduled.
 Otherwise the ECB is posted, and CHECK or WAIT must be used to determine when the posting occurs.
 See the RPL macro instruction for more information.